 In order to be admitted as a dually-enrolled or concurrently-enrolled student, high school students must have a 3.0 GPA and 20 ACT (or SAT equivalent).
 Students participating in dual or concurrent enrollment have non-degree seeking status and are not eligible for most financial aid programs.

 Students interested in applying to the University of Arkansas for the fall semester are urged to apply early; however, regular fall applications will be accepted until August 1.
 Students seeking dual enrollment should apply at least one month before the semester of intended enrollment begins.
 Be sure to check out our dates and deadlines page.

-- Have your ACT and/or SAT test scores sent to the University of Arkansas (ACT-0144 and SAT-6866) or mailed to the Office of Admissions.
+- Have test scores sent to the University of Arkansas (ACT-0144 and SAT-6866).